aws/aws-toolkit-azure-devops/Docs/tutorial-s3.rst

 Add the S3 Upload Task to the Pipeline
 --------------------------------------

-To capture the build output produced by the *Publish* task and upload it to Amazon S3 you need to add the the AWS S3 Upload task between the existing *Publish* and *Publish Artifacts* tasks.
+To capture the build output produced by the *Publish* task and upload it to Amazon S3 you need to add
+the *AWS S3 Upload* task between the existing *Publish* and *Publish Artifacts* tasks.
 Click the :guilabel:`Add Task` link.
 In the right hand panel, scroll through the available tasks until you see the AWS S3 Upload task.
 Click the :guilabel:`Add` button to add it to the build definition.